-If at any time you are unable to perform the above skills satisfactorily, you will be removed from the program.
+If at any time you are unable to perform the above skills satisfactorily, you may be removed from the program and/or fail the associated course.

 ATTENDANCE POLICY

 Barton's AHC courses prepare you for future academic and professional endeavors.
 Therefore, you are encouraged to develop a professional work ethic that reflects personal responsibility, personal initiative and teamwork.
 When you are absent from class, you not only miss a part of the subject matter of the course, you also diminish the opportunities for contributing to the learning environment.